noah-silverberg/ngCBCT/README.md

 * ``proj.py``: Includes functionality related to pre-processing projections, including simulating nonstop-gated sinograms.
 * ``train_appy_MK6_numpy.py``: Includes training application, which is used for training various model architectures with various hyperparameters in both domains.
 * ``utils.py``: Miscellaneous utility functions.

+Then there's a bunch of other scripts/notebooks that are described later in this README.
+But the pipeline is the main workhorse.

 ## Requirements